Oregon Mortgage Broker/Lender and Loan Servicer Bonds

 What is an Oregon Mortgage Broker, Lender or Loan Servicer Bond?

 A Mortgage Lender Surety Bond must be posted by those applying to the Oregon Department of Consumer and Business Services, Division of Finance and Corporate Securities (DFCS), for a license to operate as a mortgage broker or mortgage banker under ORS 86A.100 through 86A.992.
 The surety bond ensures that the principal, its agents and employees do not violate any provisions of state laws or fail to pay damages incurred by anyone as a result of the violations of state laws or other licensing provisions.
 The bond runs continuously through subsequent licensing periods until cancelled by the surety company through 30 days written notice to the Department of Consumer and Business Services, Division of Finance and Corporate Securities.

-Getting Your Oregon Business License or Registration
+Mortgage Bonds And Getting Your Oregon Business License/Registration

 The state of Oregon defines Mortgage bankers as those who lend money to fund loans secured by interests in real estate and they sell or service the loans.
 Mortgage brokers sell real estate paper for themselves or for others or accept funds from others to invest in real estate paper.
 Mortgage brokers also make or negotiate mortgage loans.
 The mortgage lender license permits a company to act as a mortgage banker, mortgage broker or both.